-Medjugorje Convert’s book “LAbyrinth” to be major motion picture.
+Medjugorje Convert, Randall Sullivan’s book “LAbyrinth” has been made into be major motion picture starring Jonny Depp.
 Previous work was “The Miracle Detective” – One of the most important books ever written about Medjugorje.

 Randall Sullivan is a former agnostic, raised by atheists, an Ivy Leaguer, and was a contributing editor to Rolling Stone for over twenty years.
 He is also the author of Labyrinth, and the great book about Medjugorje The Miracle Detective, the book that inspired a television show which he hosted on the Oprah Winfrey Network.